Lightning–Panthers rivalry: Mixed success and cooled rivalry (2002–2019)

-The Panthers continued their playoff drought into the 2010s, with a sole First Round appearance in the 2016 Stanley Cup playoffs.
-Meanwhile, the Lightning, with a new core built around Steven Stamkos and Victor Hedman, became a perennial playoff contender.
-Under head coach Jon Cooper, Tampa took playoff berths in 2011, 2014, 2015, 2016, 2018, and 2019; in 2015, they made it as far that the Cup Finals, losing to the Chicago Blackhawks in six games.
+Florida's lack of postseason success carried throughout the 2010s, with only two first round appearances in the decade.
+On the other side of the state, the Lightning became a perennial playoff team.
+Beginning in 2011 Tampa Bay took playoff berths in six of nine seasons including their second trip to the Stanley Cup Final in 2015.

-Although they'd been in the same division every season for more than two decades, and faced one another more than any other opponent, players and coaches alike acknowledged that a true ice hockey rivalry— in the spirit of classics like the Blackhawks–Red Wings, or even contemporaries like the Kings–Sharks—had failed to materialize.
-At the very least, the rivalry had gone dormant from a lack of playoff meetings, compounded by Tampa's dominance and Florida's irrelevance in the latter half of the 2010s.
+Although they'd been in the same division every season for more than two decades, and faced one another more than any other opponent, players and coaches alike acknowledged that a true ice hockey rivalry—in the spirit of classics like the Blackhawks–Red Wings, or even contemporaries like the Kings–Sharks—failed to materialize.
+At the very least, the rivalry went dormant from a lack of playoff meetings, compounded by Tampa Bay's dominance and Florida's irrelevance in the latter half of the 2010s.